 Lock your Sales, Marketing, Customer Service and Product Development teams in a room and don't let them out until they come up with a Service Level Agreement (SLA) that commits them (and Management) to:

 You will need sales and marketing technology to put your process in place and get it running.
 As part of your alignment process, your teams need to agree on tools they will commit to using every day to capture and manage leads and customers.
-The best solutions are easy to use and incorporate every aspect of enterprise inbound marketing, including:
+The best solutions are easy to use and incorporate every aspect of inbound marketing, including:

 Capture qualified sales leads through high quality content and targeted: